 A Direct Line of Motorcycle Injuries From Gas Increases?

 When gas prices spiked around 2008 and 2012, the results were stark.
 In California, the number of fatalities increased substantially.
 Also, between 2002 and 2011, the number of prices shot up as the price of gas did.
-This resulted in 800 additional deaths due to motorcycle accidents compared to a similar period prior.
-It also
+This spike resulted indirectly in 800 additional deaths due to motorcycle accidents compared to a similar period prior.

 It also caused 10,290 injuries, just in the state of California.
 93% of such fatalities involved men.
 The largest age cohort of fault in these types of accidents was between 16 and 24.
 Also, when gas prices decline, the number of motorcyclists on the road drop as well.
 And this results in a fall in related fatalities.